MicroEJ/docs/PlatformDeveloperGuide/platformCreation.rst

 - On build error, the script must end with a non zero exit code.
 - On success

-  - The executable must be copied to the file ``application.out`` in the directory from where the script has been executed.
+  - The executable must be copied to the file ``application.out`` in the folder from where the script has been executed.
   - The script must end with zero exit code.